jareddarlington/jareddarlington/README.md

-## Jared @ UW Paul G. Allen School
+## Hi, I'm Jared

-I'm a sophomore computer science major at the University of Washington's Paul G. Allen School of Computer Science & Engineering.
+I'm a sophomore computer science major, with a minor in neural computation and engineering, at the University of Washington's Paul G. Allen School of Computer Science & Engineering.

 > Looking for research opportunities spring 2025.